porterehunley/NLP2021/README.md

 #### Fine Tuning SBERT

-There were eight measurements chosen for evaluation representing three different measurements: nausea, pain, and intensity of hot flashes.
+There were eight measurements chosen for evaluation representing three different symptoms: nausea, pain, and intensity of hot flashes.
 They were chosen because they are all Gabapentin trials, and represent stark differences and similarities.
 The nausea and pain measures are nearly identical semantically, both using a Visual Analog Score, and hot-flash is very differeny from them both.
 By default, SBERT perceives almost no difference between different clinical measurments.

 To fine tune SBERT we give it pairs of sentences and a 0-1 score representing similarity.
 I used an interesting aspect of the data to automatically generate the labels.
 Primary measurments are directly tied to the subject matter of the trial.
 Since some the trials already have key-word headings, listed conditions, and treatments, we can use that meta-data to generate a score between different primary measurments.
 The score was a weighted average of the percentage of meta-data shared, with a floor of .85 given to the rare case of two or more primary measurements in the same study.
 A 60/40 split of high correlating (>.7) and zero correlating measurement pairs were used.
 The abscence of middle pairs is because of lower confidence in the accuracy of the score away from the extremes.